halocore099/Tierlist-bot/README.md

 ### Method 2: Manual Configuration

 1. Create channels for waitlist and queues (EU, NA, AS)
-2. Create roles for testers and ping notifications
+2. Create roles for testers and region-specific ping roles (one for each region: EU, NA, AS)
 3. Manually edit `config.json` with all required fields (including `token`)
 4. Start the bot - it will automatically create the embeds